Visyond/website-hugo/site/content/solutions/what-if-analysis.md

 featuresHeader:
 infoBlockFirst:
   - benefitsList:
-      - text: >-
-          Answer ‘what-if’ questions with Scenario Analysis.
-      - text: >-
-          Visualize the cells that change between scenarios with Scenario Waterfall Analysis.
-      - text: >-
-          Track assumptions and scenarios from your collaborators, and always know where the numbers are coming from.
-      - text: >-
-          Empower collaborators to test scenarios independently via interactive dashboards, shielding them from information overload.
-    descr: >-
-      Compare scenarios, create forecasts and update budget vs actual in real time during meetings or presentations, turning it into a truly collaborative experience.
-    infoVideo: '/video/Create, Compare and Analyze Scenarios On-the-fly - Visyond.mp4'
-    infoVideoPoster: '/video/Create, Compare and Analyze Scenarios On-the-fly - Visyond.jpg'
-    title: 'Scenario Planning and Forecasting'
-  - benefitsList:
       - text: Visualize the impact of important cells with Tornado Analysis.
       - text: Learn what really drives your decision metrics and see how sensitive your model is to changes with Sensitivity Analysis.
       - text: Analyze risks with Monte Carlo simulations.